Single source of truth: Architectures or architectural features

-Enterprise service bus (ESB)

-An enterprise service bus (ESB) allows any number of systems in an organisation to receive updates of data that has changed in another system.
-To implement a Single Source of Truth, a single source system of correct data for any entity must be identified.
-Changes to this entity (creates, updates, and deletes) are then published via the ESB; other systems which need to retain a copy of that data subscribe to this update, and update their own records accordingly.
-For any given entity, the master source must be identified (sometimes called the golden record).
-Any given system could publish (be the source of truth for) information on a particular entity (e.g., customer) and also subscribe to updates from another system for information on some other entity (e.g., product).

-An alternative approach is point-to-point data updates, but these become excessively expensive to maintain as the number of systems increases, and this approach is increasingly out of favour as an IT architecture.

 Master data management (MDM)

-An MDM system can act as the source of truth for any given entity that might not necessarily have an alternative "source of truth" in another system.
+A master data management system typically serves as the source of truth for an organization's metadata, helping to ensure accuracy and consistency throughout that organizations multiple data sources.
 Typically the MDM acts as a hub for multiple systems, many of which could allow (be the source of truth for) updates to different aspects of information on a given entity.
 For example, the CRM system may be the "source of truth" for most aspects of the customer, and is updated by a call centre operator.
 However, a customer may (for example) also update their address via a customer service web site, with a different back-end database from the CRM system.
 The MDM application receives updates from multiple sources, acts as a broker to determine which updates are to be regarded as authoritative (the golden record) and then syndicates this updated data to all subscribing systems.
 The MDM application normally requires an ESB to syndicate its data to multiple subscribing systems.